This post may contain affiliate links. Please read our disclosure policy.

 Total: 30 minutes

-Easy Shrimp ceviche recipe made with cucumbers, shrimps, onions, avocado, and a simple cilantro lime dressing.
+Easy Shrimp Ceviche recipe made with cucumbers, shrimp, onions, avocado, and a simple cilantro lime dressing.

 Ingredients

-• 1 lb Extra Large Shrimp, peeled and deveined, (raw or pre-cooked)
+• 1 pound Extra Large Shrimp, peeled and deveined, (raw or pre-cooked)

 • 3 Limes, squeezed